-The UK has approximately 11,000 twin pregnancies per year with a third of these sharing a placenta (monochorionic (MC) twins) and, MCDA (monochorionic diamniotic) twins share a placenta but have separate amniotic sacs.
-MCDA twin pregnancy presents extra risks to both the mother and the babies, with some babies dying during pregnancy or shortly after birth.
-Often this is due to a complication called selective Fetal Growth Restriction (sFGR), where one twin is smaller than the other. sFGR affects one in seven MCDA twin pregnancies in the UK although we know less about pregnancies where this happens early (before 24 weeks).
+The UK has approximately 11,000 twin pregnancies per year with a third of these sharing a placenta (monochorionic (MC) twins).
+MC twin pregnancy presents extra risks to both the mother and the babies, with some babies dying during pregnancy or shortly after birth.
+Often this is due to a complication called selective Fetal Growth Restriction (sFGR), where one twin is smaller than the other. sFGR affects one in seven MC twin pregnancies in the UK although we know less about pregnancies where this happens early (before 24 weeks).

-There are three main ways of managing MCDA twin pregnancies with sFGR: 1) a watch and wait approach (also called expectant management), 2) a procedure that blocks the umbilical cord from the smaller twin to the placenta and causes the loss of the smaller twin (also known as selective termination), and 3) a laser that can be used to completely separate the twins' circulations.
+There are three main ways of managing MC twin pregnancies with sFGR: 1) a watch and wait approach (also called expectant management), 2) a procedure that blocks the umbilical cord from the smaller twin to the placenta and causes the loss of the smaller twin (also known as selective termination), and 3) a laser that can be used to completely separate the twins' circulations.
 All of which present significant risks (death and severe disability) to one or both twins.

-At present there is a lack of evidence to tell us the best way of managing sFGR in MCDA twin pregnancies.
+At present there is a lack of evidence to tell us the best way of managing sFGR in MC twin pregnancies.
 Currently, women and their partners are offered different management options depending on where they live and who they see.
 It is also clear that there are gaps in what we know about sFGR.